AlmondGod/PAL-notes/README.md

 #### [Time-contrastive learning](https://arxiv.org/abs/1704.06888):
 In time contrastive learning, we take in a video and try to produce embedding values for each frame representing the distance to a goal frame.
 Frames closer together are more likely to be similar in the embedding space.
 Moreover, we want the embedding to be smooth between frames, so there should be a similarity metric in embedding space between the current frame and the goal frame (so following trajectory the transitions in value should be smooth)

 We treat segments close in time as positive examples and segments far in time as negative examples, then train a model to distinguish between them.
-We use a learned encoder to take in images and output K in the embedding dimension.
-(Clarify this).
+Specfically, we use a learned encoder to take in images and output K in the embedding dimension, where semantically far frames should have far embeddings.

 We evaluate learned representations by constructing a [Markov Decision Process](https://en.wikipedia.org/wiki/Markov_decision_process) from it defined by:
 $M(\phi) := (\phi(O), A, R(o_t, o_{t+1}; \phi, g), T, \gamma, g)$